 The Future of Research Evaluation gives a review of the current state of research evaluation systems and discusses the most recent actions, response and initiatives taken by different stakeholders through several case examples from around the world.
 The goal of this discussion paper is to contribute to the ongoing debates and open questions on the future of research evaluation.

-A summary of the issues identified, actions taken and remaining open questions based on the report can be found in the infographic on the Centre for Science Futures website.
+A summary of the issues identified, actions taken and remaining open questions based on the report can be found in the infographic:

-Read the paper online or in your preferred language
+Use our translation plugin to read the paper online or in your preferred language.

 Executive Summary